adrian57831/Portfolio/README.md

 # Adrian's Software Engineering Portfolio

 Welcome to my Software Engineering Portfolio!
-This repository contains any assignments that will be submitted for the duration of this coure.
+This repo contains all assignments submitted for the duration of this course.

 ## Portfolio Hub